OpenUpSA/crime-stats-demystifed/README.md

     - summing up the populations from such the intersections included in P, we get the estimate we are looking for.

-2. Given the crime rate per person in P and the population data in all intersections calculated in 1., the expected number of crimes in a SAL is a obtained by multiplying the number of people in a given intersection by the crime rate of the police precinct intersection belongs to, summed over all intersections of SAL with any of the police precincts
+2. Given the crime rate per person in P and the population data in all intersections calculated above, the expected number of crimes in a SAL is obtained by summing over all its intersections with any of the police precincts and multiplying the number of people in a given intersection by the crime rate of the police precinct the intersection belongs to.

+To sum up, overlaying the areas of SAL and police precincts results in a set of smaller regions, which we referred to as intersections, and for which (by making a few assumptions) we are able to infer number of crimes.
+Since such intersections make up all the other census boundaries, we can obtain the crime rates for areas of interest.

+Analogous analysis was performed using election boundaries (wards) in place of Small Areas.
+With the release of the 2016 re-mapped Ward boundaries (soon!), the data will be incorporated into the [Wazimap] for easy and dynamic exploration.

 ### Stack: